 With Valentine’s Day approaching, the planning is underway to give your loved ones flowers, candies, a night on the town and more, but what is Valentine’s Day really about?
-To me, it is about unconditional love.
-It is a time to come together and celebrate everything that makes that someone in your life so special.
+We like to think it is about unconditional love.
+It is time to come together and celebrate everything that makes someone in your life so special.

 Let’s face it; it’s easy to tell when a dog is excited.
 Their tail starts wagging.
 They can barely sit still.
 Their tongue hangs out of their mouth.
 They are genuinely focused on you.
 All they want to do is show you how excited they are because you’re in their life.
 No, you don’t have to wave your arms around or stick out your tongue to greet your significant other, but when they arrive home try to stop what you’re doing to focus on them for a few minutes.
 What says unconditional love more than your undivided attention and true interest in what is happening in their life?

 Pets are as loyal as can be.
 They are here to support you, be your comfort and help you stand tall.
 They will sit beside you when you feel sick.
 They will walk beside you when you need a friend.
 They just want to give you the support and love you need.
 When your partner is in need, you should be supportive and loyal to them.
 Stand beside them.
 Hold them up.
 Be their rock in times of trouble and cheerleader in times of joy.

 So, as this Valentine’s Day creeps closer and closer, try to drown out the hype that revolves around the holiday and focus on what truly matters.
 Look down to your pets for one of the best lessons life can give you, a true example of unconditional love.